We are searching for

 Children are frequently killed and injured in automobile accidents, but using car seats greatly lowers the likelihood of either of these terrible consequences.
 In passenger automobiles, car seats lower the chance of fatal injury by 71% for infants and 54% for toddlers, according to the National Highway Traffic Safety Administration (NHTSA).
 The American Academy of Pediatrics (AAP) also advises parents to keep their children in a car seat until they are at least 4'9" tall, the height at which seat belts are intended to fit comfortably.

-There are various different kinds of car seats that are each made for a certain age range and weight range.
-Below is a list of the various car seat varieties:
+There are various different types of car seats that are each made for a certain age range and weight range.
+Below is a list of the types of car seat by age:

 Rear-Facing Car Seats

-Rear-facing car seats are intended for infants and early toddlers, usually up to 2 years old or until they reach the manufacturer's recommended maximum weight or height.
-The back seat of the automobile is the ideal location for these car seats.
-A rear-facing car seat protects the child's head, neck, and spine during a collision, reducing the risk of catastrophic damage.
+Rear-facing or infant car seats are intended for infants and early toddlers, usually up to 2 years old or until they reach the manufacturer's recommended maximum weight or height.
+The back seat of the automobile is the ideal location for these car seat types.
+A rear-facing car seat, positioned rear-facing, protects the child's head, neck, and spine during a collision, reducing the risk of catastrophic damage.

 Forward-Facing Car Seats

 The age range for children who should use a forward-facing car seat is normally from 2 to 5 years old, or until they reach the manufacturer's recommended maximum weight or height.
+Parents often wonder when to face the car seat forward, and this transition typically occurs after the child has outgrown the rear-facing seat and meets the necessary requirements for a forward-facing seat.
 As with rear-facing seats, the back seat of the automobile is the ideal location.
-A forward-facing car seat lowers the risk of harm in an accident by dispersing the power of the impact over the child's strongest body parts.
+This type of car seat lowers the risk of harm in an accident by dispersing the power of the impact over the child's strongest body parts.

 Booster Seats

-Booster seats are intended for kids between the ages of 5 and 12 who have outgrown their forward-facing car seats but are still too tiny to utilize a seat belt alone.
+Booster seats are those car seat types intended for kids between the ages of 5 and 12 who have outgrown their forward-facing car seats but are still too tiny to utilize a seat belt alone.
 Until a kid is big enough to fit comfortably in a seat belt, which is often when they are 4'9" tall, booster seats should be utilized.
-In order to provide a correct fit and optimum protection in the case of an accident, booster seats raise the kid and put the seat belt over their lap and shoulder.
+In order to provide a correct fit and optimum protection in the case of an accident, these types of car seats raise the kid and put the seat belt over their lap and shoulder.

 Booster Seats

-Combination car seats are made to change from a forward-facing car seat to a booster seat as the kid gets older, usually between the ages of 2 and 8 or until they hit the manufacturer's maximum weight or height requirements.
-These car seats are a popular option for many parents because of their adaptability and capacity for long-term usage.
+Convertible car seat types are made to transition from an infant car seat position to a forward-facing car seat as the kid gets older, usually between the ages of 2 and 8 or until they hit the manufacturer's maximum weight or height requirements.
+These car seat types are a popular option for many parents because of their adaptability and capacity for long-term usage.

 All-in-One Car Seats